MundoDele Spanish Grammar

 Indicative vs Subjunctive

-Compare fact, certainty, doubt, wish, emotion and uncertainty.
+Compare fact, certainty, wish, doubt and emotion.

-Learn Spanish grammar with MundoDele
+Learn the present subjunctive with MundoDele

 If the Spanish present subjunctive feels confusing, this lesson can help you practise hable, coma, viva, sea, esté, tenga, venga, trigger expressions and real Spanish sentence patterns in a clear and structured way.